...

 Inside Big Nose Kate’s Saloon, you can go down to the basement for free

-Not Everything in Tombstone Costs Money
+Tombstone AZ Things To Do: Not Everything Costs Money

-One thing to note is that you can go into some of the various saloons and theaters for free, but many of them have additional spaces, gunfights and/or self-guided tours that cost extra.
+One thing to note is that you can go into some of the various saloons and theaters for free.
+But many of them have additional spaces, gunfights and/or self-guided tours that cost extra.

 Tombstone AZ Things to Do — My Top 3